-Lesser Prairie Chicken Protection -- One of the central plains family of grouses, the lesser prairie chicken has been on the list of species of interest to the US Fish and Wildlife for many year.
+Lesser Prairie Chicken Protection: One of the central plains' family of grouses, the lesser prairie chicken has been on the list of species of interest to the US Fish and Wildlife for many years.
 Beginning in 2009, OG&E has contributed more than $8.65 million for habitat protection and has worked with state and federal agencies to commit more than 40,000 acres to lesser prairie chicken habitat conservation.

 members to develop best practices to prevent avian collisions with power lines.

-Collared Lizard Project at Sooner Lake -- Sooner Lake is home to the collared lizard which is an ongoing, 10-year project for the Department of Zoology at Oklahoma State University which is studying the ecological evolution of these lizards.
+Collared Lizard Project at Sooner Lake: Sooner Lake is home to the collared lizard which was included in an ongoing, 10-year project for the Department of Zoology at Oklahoma State University, studying the ecological evolution of these lizards.
 The department selected Sooner because of the rocky areas around the lake (where the lizards like to “hang out”).
 Similar research is also being conducted in the Glass Mountains, the Wichita Mountains and at Arcadia Lake.

 Trees and Vegetation

-Oklahoma Department of Forestry Services – Through a long-term partnership with the Oklahoma Department of Agriculture, Food and Forestry, we’ve supported planting and growing trees throughout Oklahoma.
-Since 1998, we’ve partnered with the Oklahoma Department of Forestry Services (ODFS) to educate Oklahoma State Fair attendees annually as part of our “Right Tree, Right Place” vegetaion management educational campaign.
+Oklahoma Department of Forestry Services: Through a long-term partnership with the Oklahoma Department of Agriculture, Food and Forestry, we’ve supported planting and growing trees throughout Oklahoma.
+Since 1998, we’ve partnered with the Oklahoma Department of Forestry Services (ODFS) to educate Oklahoma State Fair attendees annually as part of our “Right Tree, Right Place” vegetation management educational campaign.
 Over the years, OG&E and ODFS have distributed over 183,000 loblolly pine seedlings at the Oklahoma State Fair.